jake-knerr/js-style-guide/README.md

 #### Folders can have shorter names than files.

 > Why?
-Since folders do not appear in IDE tabs, they viewed in conjunction with their parent folders and inherit the implicit name context of their parent folders.
+Since folders do not appear in IDE tabs, they are viewed in conjunction with their parent folders and inherit the implicit name context of their parent folders.

 ```
 /* avoid */